tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-goldendict.md

 [Transformers OCR](https://github.com/Ajatt-Tools/transformers_ocr)
 can pass recognized text directly to GoldenDict instead of copying text to the system clipboard.
-To pair them up, append `clip_command=goldendict` to the config file.
+To pair them up, append `clip_command=goldendict %TEXT%` to the config file.

 ## Tips